tjurewicz/MenuProducts/README.md

 #### Better architecture
 There's some heavy stuff in ProductsFragment, which feels more natural to have in the ViewModel and work with LiveData between fragment-VM, however unit testing the VM with the Room database became very complicated, and I couldn't figure it out in time, so I had to revert back to doing a lot of heavy lifting in the fragment.

-Some Databinding would be a nice to have, has an added benefit of making the code a bit leaner.
+Some Databinding would be nice to have, has an added benefit of making the code a bit leaner.